NetSupport: Your demonstration period has expired (Fix)

 2. Click on the “Startup” tab.Disable Startup Programs in Windows 11

-3. Look for any programs related to NetSupport, such as “NetSupport Manager,” “NetSupport School,” or “NetSupport Notify.”
+3. Find any NetSupport-related programs, like “NetSupport Manager,” “NetSupport School,” or “NetSupport Notify.”

-5. Repeat the same steps for any other programs related to NetSupport.
+5. Do the same for any other NetSupport programs you find.

-6. Close the Task Manager and restart your computer.
+6. Close Task Manager and reboot your PC.

 Solution 4: Contact NetSupport